 - The musicality that has long echoed quietly through Amé's practice is still present; now more distant, like a rhythm below the surface.
 These new works move in a soft legato, where each curve and contour becomes both motion and stillness.
 A point of balance.
 A breath.

 - There is a sense of purity here, though not the kind that seeks perfection.
 Rather the kind that appears when the excess falls away.
-Like tidewater.

 Joakim Kocjancic